 Dragonboat racing is a popular pastime.
 We heard drums beating on the river and arrived just in times to see crew teams straining toward the finish line.

 Singapore Zoo offers a unique attraction, a Night Safari.
 In fact, even if you are spending just a few hours layover in the country you may be able to squeeze this in.
 Once again, it felt a bit Disney-esque as we queued up to board our zebra-striped vehicle.
 The animals enjoy wide open spaces and the barriers between you and the wild are hard to discern.
 It is actually almost like being on a real safari.

 Once again, with an excellent airport and infrastructure, Singapore is a great starting point for exploration of Southeast Asia.
+For more, check out our picks of things to do in Singapore for repeat visitors.
 What other attractions and experiences would make it into your Top 10 here?